 Want to learn more about teaching with toys?
-Want to make the Bible come alive for children?
-Maybe you’ve heard about the book “Teaching Physics with Toys.”
+Eager to make the Bible come alive for children?
+Maybe you’ve heard of the book “Teaching Physics with Toys.”
 Here is the philosophy behind it:

 Science is best understood by providing students with opportunities to make connections between their own world and scientific concepts.
 What’s more natural than using toys as learning tools to teach science to elementary and middle school students?
 For teachers and students alike, toys can provide motivational and experiential links between science concepts and everyday experience.

 I think this is brilliant.
 Why?
-Because this is one of the key methods Jesus used to teach truth.
-He used familiar objects from people’s everyday world to connect them with truth.
-Physical objects they saw, touched, used, or interacted with on a regular basis.
-Jesus used birds, flowers, fish, money, seeds, rocks, salt, trees, and much more.
+Because Jesus used object lessons frequently.
+He connected truths to familiar objects from people’s everyday world.
+Physical objects they saw, touched, used, or interacted with regularly: birds, flowers, fish, money, seeds, rocks, salt, trees, and more.

 Teaching with Toys in Sunday School Classrooms

-If you want Bible truths to stick in the long-term memory of children, then tie the truths to objects that kids are familiar with.
-And some of the most familiar objects in a kid’s life are toys.
+If you want Bible truths to stick in the long-term memory of children, then tie the truths to objects kids are familiar with.
+And some of their most familiar objects are toys.

-Remember some of your favorite toys growing up?
-I remember Stretch Armstrong, Atari 2600, G.I.
+Remember your favorite toys growing up?
+I loved Stretch Armstrong, Atari 2600, G.I.
 Joe, Lite-Brite, Silly Putty.
 (Okay, I’m dating myself.)
-If those toys had been connected to Biblical truths, I am sure I would not only be thinking about the toys right now, but also about the truths.
+If those toys had been connected to biblical truths, I’m sure I’d be thinking not only about the toys right now but also about the truths.

 Tips for Teaching with Toys